-Mobile Revenue - Handset Revenue.
-Revenue from the sale of handsets is recognised at the point in which the goods have been transferred to the customer.
-Some of our mobile handset contracts that permit the customer to take control of the handset upfront and pay for the handset in installments over a contractual period may contain a significant financing component.
+Revenue from pre-pay customers is deferred prior to the commencement of services and recognised as the services are rendered or usage rights expire.
+Some of our mobile handset contracts that permit the customer to take control of the handset upfront and pay for the handset in instalments over a contractual period may contain a significant financing component.
 For contracts with terms of one year or more, we recognise any significant financing component as revenue over the contractual period using the effective interest method.
 We do not record the effect of a significant financing component if the contractual period is less than one year.